 A separation agreement could be useful for estranged couples who want to maintain their marital status despite ending their relationship.

 A separation agreement differs from a divorce in that it does not formally end the relationship but does cover many of the same issues as a divorce decree.
-Let Toronto separation agreements lawyer Paul Riley help you through the process of separating from your spouse and advise you through the process of creating a martial contract.
+Let our Toronto separation agreements lawyers at the Riley Firm help you through the process of separating from your spouse and advise you through the process of creating a martial contract.

 Separation agreements can serve different purposes.
 For many couples, these agreements are useful to set the terms of a separation while divorce proceedings are pending.
 Some divorces can drag out for months or even years, and a separation agreement could address issues related to child custody or property division until the divorce is finalized.